 The thought that there’s an awful, horrible secret somewhere in the mix.

 Come on.
 If all the townspeople knew that the Royal spawn has gone amphibian, surely the Palace knew it, too.
-Why wouldn’t they send some high-powered cursebreaker, some specialist, some kind of extra help you can get when you’re loaded with loot?
+Why wouldn’t the rulers send some high-powered cursebreaker, some specialist, some of the sort of extra-special help you can get when you’re loaded with loot and command a reasonably large standing military?

 Clearly there was some kind of scandal.
 Somebody wanted that froglet to stay a froglet.
 But what could it have been?
 Was it an improper liaison with an Elf?
 A murdered political rival?
 Was it possible that the entire Royal family had always been cursed amphibians, and everything else was just a front?